Jbleezy/BO1-Reimagined/README.md

 ### Turrets (Kino Der Toten and Ascension)
 * No longer deal damage to players
-* Deal 500 damage or 1/3 of zombie's health, whichever one is more
+* Kills zombies in one shot
 * Turrets now lockon to a new target quicker
 * Turrets now target the zombie that is closest to the turret